telatin/seqfu2/docs/tools/check.md

   if an error occurs.
 Will print a table with a report.

   Input is a single dataset:
     <FQFILE>                   the forward read file
     <REV>                      the reverse read file
-  or a directory of FASTQ files:
+  or a directory of FASTQ files (--dir):
-    --dir <FQDIR>                the directory containing the FASTQ files
+    <FQDIR>                    the directory containing the FASTQ files

   Options:
-    -n, --no-paired            Disable autodetection of second pair -q, --quiet                Do not print infos, just exit status -v, --verbose              Verbose output
+    -n, --no-paired            Disable autodetection of second pair -s, --safe-exit            Exit with 0 even if errors are found -q, --quiet                Do not print infos, just exit status -v, --verbose              Verbose output
     -t, --thousands            Print numbers with thousands separator